-If the event qualifies for a tax receipt and you submitted your payment electronically through United Way digital fundraising platforms such as @work, Classy, Eventbrite, Skip the Depot, or an auction site, your tax receipt request will be automatically submitted for you.
+If the donation qualifies for a tax receipt and you submitted your payment electronically through United Way digital fundraising platforms such as @work, Classy, or an auction site, your tax receipt request will be automatically submitted for you.

-If the event qualifies for a tax receipt and you submitted your payment in person, with cash, debit or credit through a hand-held machine, or a cheque, then the event coordinator will need to complete the special event tax receipt form.
+If the event qualifies for a tax receipt and you submit your payment in person, with cash, debit or credit through a hand-held machine, or a cheque, then the event coordinator will need to complete the special event tax receipt form.

-- Ensure the event description, as well as the name and contact information for the event coordinator has been filled out. - Include the name and email of the donor as well as donation amount. - The event coordinator and the donor must sign the reciept.
+- Ensure the event description, as well as the name and contact information for the event coordinator has been filled out. - Include the full name, home address, and email of the donor as well as donation amount. - The event coordinator and the donor must sign the receipt.

-Examples of special events that qualify for a tax receipt:
+Examples of special events that qualify for a tax receipt